DavisonFR/airbnb-clone-project/README.md

 ### Importance of Identifying Design Properties in a Mockup
 Understanding design properties helps developers and designers maintain **visual consistency, enhance user experience, and ensure accessibility**.
 By defining colors, typography, and UI elements beforehand, teams can avoid inconsistencies, speed up development, and create a cohesive, polished product.
 Clear design guidelines also improve communication between designers and developers, making collaboration smoother.
+##Project Roles and Responsibilities
+In this project, each team member plays a crucial role in ensuring the successful development of the AirBnB Clone.
+Below are the key roles and their responsibilities:

+##Project Manager
+Oversees the overall project timeline and ensures deadlines are met.

+Coordinates team members and facilitates communication between departments.

+Manages project goals, scope, and deliverables.

+Ensures smooth workflow through task management tools.

+##Frontend Developers
+Build the user interface (UI) using HTML, CSS, JavaScript (React or similar frameworks).

+Ensure the design is responsive and optimized for different devices.

+Implement interactive features and ensure a smooth user experience (UX).

+##Backend Developers
+Develop the server-side logic for authentication, database management, and APIs.

+Implement and optimize RESTful APIs for frontend communication.

+Ensure data security, authentication, and authorization.

+##Designers (UI/UX)
+Create and refine mockups, wireframes, and prototypes using Figma.

+Establish a consistent design system for colors, fonts, and layouts.

+Improve usability through UX research and accessibility standards.

+##QA/Testers
+Conduct unit testing, integration testing, and overall system testing.

+Identify and report bugs while ensuring functionality meets requirements.

+Write automated tests to ensure code stability.

+##DevOps Engineers
+Handle deployment, server management, and infrastructure scaling.

+Implement CI/CD pipelines to streamline development.

+Ensure the system is optimized for performance and reliability.

+##Product Owner
+Defines project requirements and aligns them with business goals.

+Prioritizes features based on user needs and stakeholder input.

+Provides feedback to designers and developers.

+##Scrum Master
+Facilitates agile development practices, sprint planning, and daily stand-ups.

+Removes any blockers that affect team progress.

+Ensures smooth collaboration and team efficiency.